google/trillian/docs/Personalities.md

 an external requestor, so traffic from a single source can be limited without affecting other users.

-However, the user quota system can also be used for more flexible limits &ndash; for example, by applying limits to particular authentication keys.
+However, the user quota system can also be used for more flexible limits – for example, by applying limits to particular authentication keys.

 ### Monitoring